Vdesnoux/Solex_ser_recon/README.md

 - xx_recon.fits: final image, corrected for tilt
 - xx_clahe.fits: final image, with Contrast Limited Adaptive Histogram Equalization

-If "Save CLAHE.png image only" box is checked, then only the final PNG image with Contrast Limited Adaptive Histogram Equalization will be saved.
+If the "Save CLAHE.png image only" box is checked, then only the final PNG image with Contrast Limited Adaptive Histogram Equalization will be saved.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
 Enter 1 if no correction desired.